Low-Income Usage Reduction Programs

 The NJ Comfort Partners Program provides no-cost energy efficiency services to low-income utility customers throughout the state.
 The 2017 evaluation reviewed program changes that were made since the 2013 evaluation, estimated energy savings with a billing analysis, reviewed and made recommendations for changes to the Energy Saving Protocols, and conducted targeted participant telephone interviews and on-site inspections of completed jobs.
 The evaluation found improved energy savings and recommended additional program refinements to further increase savings achieved through the program.

-PGW’s ELIRP provides no-cost comprehensive weatherization treatments to selected high-usage PGW bill payment assistance program participants.
-APPRISE conducted an impact evaluation for the 2016 program participants.
-The impact evaluation estimated energy savings, assessed savings achieved by individual contractors and energy efficiency measures, and analyzed bill savings.
+PGW’s Home Comfort Program provides no-cost comprehensive weatherization treatments to selected high-usage PGW customers.
+APPRISE’s most recent evaluation for the 2017 program participants estimated energy savings, assessed savings achieved by individual contractors and energy efficiency measures, and analyzed bill savings.
 Previous evaluations included analysis of client targeting; interviews with program managers and implementation contractors; and review of inspection reports to identify how PGW can improve the program’s efficiency and effectiveness.